You’ve probably eaten at least several types of them at some point, but exactly what are legumes?

 Besides being rich in both protein and fiber, legumes are chock-full of vitamins and minerals as well.
 Most legume varieties are high in micronutrients like folate, iron, magnesium, phosphorus, manganese and potassium.

-Certain beans are also good sources of antioxidants.
-For example, black beans, red beans, pinto beans and kidney beans all contain anthocyanins, the same compounds found in deeply colored foods like berries, red cabbage, red wine and eggplant.
+Additionally, certain beans are good sources of antioxidants.
+For example, black, red, pinto and kidney beans all contain anthocyanins, the same compounds found in healthy, deeply colored foods like berries, red cabbage, red wine and eggplant.

-For this reason, legumes are an excellent way to round out a diet that may be lacking in certain nutrients.
+As you can tell from above, legumes are an excellent way to round out a healthy eating diet plan that may be lacking in certain nutrients.
 Vegetarians and vegans, for instance, may especially benefit from increasing legume intake to ensure that their needs for these important micronutrients are met.

 1. High in Protein